More protests heat up around the world against Trump

 Lawmakers are expected later this month to debate British plans to invite Trump.
 An online petition calling for May to yank that invitation has attracted more than 1.8 million signatures, but the prime minister has insisted on rolling out the red carpet for Trump.

-Meanwhile, in Indonesia, anti-Trump protesters called on government leaders to take a stand against Trump and the travel ban.
+Meanwhile, in Indonesia, anti-Trump protesters called on government leaders to take a stand against the President and the travel ban.

 Although the country is not one of the seven affected by the ban, the small group of protesters in the predominately Muslim country stood outside the U.S. Embassy in Jakarta to demand their government "Dump Trump."